·

 The most visible backlash has come from open-source maintainers who are drowning in AI-generated contributions:

-cURL shut down its bug bounty program after receiving a wave of AI-generated vulnerability reports that were plausible-sounding but wrong.
-The maintainers were spending more time evaluating bogus reports than fixing real bugs.
-Daniel Stenberg, cURL's creator, described receiving reports that were "fluent, confident, and completely made up."
+cURL shut down its bug bounty program after a wave of AI-generated vulnerability reports that were plausible-sounding but wrong.
+By 2025, AI-generated reports made up roughly a fifth of submissions while genuine vulnerabilities fell to about 5%, and the maintainers were spending more time evaluating bogus reports than fixing real bugs.
+Daniel Stenberg, cURL's creator, said ending the program was an attempt to "remove the incentive for people to submit crap and non-well researched reports."

-Ghostty, the terminal emulator, banned AI-generated code contributions entirely.
-Their rationale: reviewing AI-generated PRs takes as long as writing the code from scratch, because the reviewer has to verify every assumption the AI made — and the AI doesn't flag which assumptions it's unsure about.
+Ghostty, the terminal emulator, went zero-tolerance.
+After first requiring disclosure of any AI tooling in contributions, Mitchell Hashimoto tightened the policy: AI-assisted PRs are allowed only for accepted issues, drive-by AI PRs are closed without question, and repeat offenders are banned.
+The rationale: reviewing AI-generated PRs takes as long as writing the code from scratch, because the reviewer has to verify every assumption the AI made - and the AI doesn't flag which assumptions it's unsure about.

 tldraw, the whiteboard app, started auto-closing all external pull requests.
 The volume of low-quality, AI-generated PRs made the signal-to-noise ratio untenable.
 Maintainers couldn't distinguish between thoughtful contributions and "I asked Claude to fix this issue" drive-bys.

 These aren't fringe projects. cURL is in every Linux distribution, every Apple device, every Windows installation.
-Ghostty has over 45,000 GitHub stars.
+Ghostty is one of the most popular terminal emulators on GitHub.
 When maintainers of foundational software say AI-generated contributions are a net negative, the developer community notices.

 Bloomberg ran a piece headlined "AI Coding Agents Are Fueling a Productivity Panic in Tech."
 Fortune published "In the Age of Vibe Coding, Trust Is the Real Bottleneck."
 The narrative has shifted from "AI will replace developers" to "AI is creating new categories of risk."

 Meanwhile, the surveys paint a picture of an industry that uses AI tools extensively but doesn't trust the output blindly.
-A Hashnode survey found that only 15% of developers practice vibe coding professionally — letting AI generate code they don't fully review or understand.
-72% reject the practice entirely.
-The remaining 13% use it only for throwaway prototypes and experiments.
+In Stack Overflow's 2025 Developer Survey, nearly 72% of developers said vibe coding - letting AI generate code they don't fully review or understand - is not part of their professional work, and another 5% were emphatic about never touching it.
+The minority who do practice it mostly describe reserving it for throwaway prototypes and experiments.

 Staff+ engineers lead AI adoption, which is often cited as evidence that AI tools are valuable.
 But it's worth noting how senior engineers use them: for boilerplate generation, documentation, test scaffolding, and exploring unfamiliar APIs.
 They use AI as a starting point, not a finish line.
 They review and rewrite.
 That's the opposite of vibe coding.